AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/terminology.md

 # AEM as a Cloud Service Terminology {#terminology}

-Before you sign into AEMaaCS, it is helpful to understand some of the terminology of the system and its basic structure.
+Now that you understand what has led up to the onboarding process by reading the document [Onboarding Preparation,](preparation.md) it is helpful to understand some of the terminology of the system and its basic structure before logging in.

 ## Objective {#objective}

 AEM as a Cloud Service is a powerful and flexible tool and to use any tool you should be familiar with its organization and the terminology and language used to describe it.
-This next step in your onboarding journey summarizes some key terms you need to understand before you begin using the system and how to contact support if you need help with any of these concepts.
+This document summarizes some key terms you need to understand before you begin using the system.

 After reading this document you will understand:

 * The different layers that make up AEMaaCS.
-* What the Adobe Identity Management System is.
-* What an Adobe ID is.
-* How to contact Adobe support.
+* The basics of what each layer does.

 ## AEMaaCS Structure {#structure}